FluBBaOfWard/NitroSwan/README.md

 		Autosleep: Doesn't work.

 ### About:
-	Some dumb info about the game and emulator...
+	Some info about the emulator and game...

 ## Credits: